by Jenny Leigh Hodgins

 What kind of keyboard you need to start piano is a topic for another day.

-If you wanna learn more about that and everything else you need for a successful start to playing the piano, signup here for my FREE Essential Piano Basics Masterclass in the New & Returning Piano Learners Facebook group on January 11, 2022.
+If you wanna learn more about that and everything else you need for a successful start to playing the piano, click the button below!

 During my years as a performing pianist and pianist/vocalist, I played on everything from old antique pianos with missing strings to top-notch 9-foot Steinway grand pianos.